Raedin24/School/DCIT 312 Information Security Management/Module 3.md

 **Fragment Cache**
 Used to cache fragments that arrive before the first fragment in the flow.
 Done to prevent the firewall from discarding fragments

+**Persistent Connection**
+Created sessions have a time limit, which is not suitable for the transmission of big data.